-ESH Trace Heating Ltd hold approvals for manufacture of Hazardous Area trace heating products, within Zone I and Zone II hazardous areas.
+ESH Trace Heating Ltd hold approvals for the manufacture and installation of hazardous area trace heating products, within Zone I and Zone II hazardous areas.

 Generally, no maintenance of our trace heating systems is required but it is recommended that the system is checked for operational and electrical integrity periodically or prior to the winter or production run, depending on application.

 System checks depend on the system installed, constant wattage systems can be fully checked for insulation resistance and continuity.
 Self regulating systems can only be checked for insulation resistance.
-For assistance on system testing please contact our dedicated staff.
+For assistance on system testing please contact us.

 © ESH Ltd 2013 | All rights reserved.